EastonLee/eastonlee.github.io/_posts/2017-03-23-deep-learning-with-tensorflow-by-bigdatauniversity.markdown

 #### Rectified Linear Unit / ReLU

 The ReLU is a simple function which operates within the  [0,∞)[0,∞)  interval.
-For the entirety of the negative value domain, it returns a value of 0, while on the positive value domain, it returns  xx  for any  f(x)f(x) .
+For the entirety of the negative value domain, it returns a value of 0, while on the positive value domain, it returns x for any  f(x).

 During the initialization process of a Neural Network model, in which weights are distributed at random for each unit, ReLUs will only activate approximately only in 50% of the times -- which saves some processing power.
 Additionally, the ReLU structure takes care of what is called the Vanishing and Exploding Gradient problem by itself.
 Another benefit -- if not only marginally relevant to us -- is that this kind of activation function is directly relatable to the nervous system analogy of Neural Networks (this is called Biological Plausibility).